microwaver17/100-lines-adv/README.md

 100-lines-adv
 =============

-visual novel game engine written only 100 lines Javascript code
+Visual novel engine written with Javascript in 100 lines.